raysan5/raylib/README.md

 raylib binary releases for Windows, Linux and macOS are available at the [Github Releases page](https://github.com/raysan5/raylib/releases). raylib is also available via multiple [package managers](https://github.com/raysan5/raylib/issues/613) on multiple OS distributions.

-If you wish to build raylib yourself, [raylib Wiki](https://github.com/raysan5/raylib/wiki#development-platforms) contains detailed instructions on building and using raylib on multiple platforms.
+raylib has been developed on Windows platform using Notepad++ and MinGW GCC compiler but it can be used with multiple IDEs on multiple platforms, [projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use project templates to build raylib and code examples.

-raylib can be used with multiple IDEs, [projects directory](https://github.com/raysan5/raylib/tree/master/projects) includes several ready-to-use project templates to build raylib and code examples.
+[raylib Wiki](https://github.com/raysan5/raylib/wiki#development-platforms) contains detailed instructions on building and usage on multiple platforms.

 contact
 -------